VladGhelbere/Meeting-Room-Monitor/README.md

 # Tools

 The tools we used to build our website and back-end are all Amazon WS tools:
-- AWS Lambda
+- API Gateway
-- Amazon API Gateway
+- Lambda
-- DynmamoDB
+- DynamoDB
 - Cognito
 - S3
 - Route 53